joslynnlee/unix-shell-demo/intro-to-UNIX.md

 mkdir: illegal option -- -
 usage: mkdir [-pv] [-m mode] directory ...
 ```
 The `...` means a space betweeen a directory name denotes another directory.
 We had `2018` space `12`, resulting in two directories.
+Since we already had a directory named `12` the error states it cannot name another directory `12` according to our input.

-Or run the `man` command to a command and a BSD General Commands Manual will pop-up:
+Alternative to `--help` you run the `man` command for a command.
+This will result in the BSD General Commands Manual to pop-up:
 ```
 $ man mkdir
 ```